Famously, the foods containing vitamin B12 are dairy, eggs, fish, seafood, and meat.

 When 20 week old vitamin B(12) deficient rats, which excreted substantial amounts (about 250 mg/day) of methylmalonic acid in urine as an index of vitamin B(12) deficiency, were fed the tea drink (50 mL/day, 1 ng of vitamin B(12)) for 6 weeks, urinary methylmalonic acid excretion (169 +/- 29 mg/day) of the tea drink-supplemented 26 week old rats decreased significantly relative to that (250 +/- 32 mg/day) of the deficient rats.

-Soy fermented with Lactobacillus bacteria makes vitamin B12 rich beverage
+Soy fermented with Lactobacillus makes B12 rich beverages

 At the end of the trials, females and their corresponding offspring were sacrificed and studied.
 The researchers found that drinking the fermented soymilk prevented the development of all symptoms associated with nutritional B12 deficiency both in females their offspring.
 Soybean-based functional food with vitamin B12-producing lactic acid bacteria by Verónica Molina, Marta Médici, Graciela Font de Valdez, and María Pía Taranto.
 Journal of Functional Foods, 2012.
 Read more.

-You can easily add B12 producing bacteria to the yogurt you make.
+Easily add B12 making bacteria to yogurt you make

 B12 Status in Long-term Vegans